Shrimp Boil with Spicy Sauce

 Instructions

 - In a large pot filled with water.
-Bring water to boil.
+On the stove top, bring water to a boil.
 Add vinegar, garlic, Old Bay Seasoning, and salt.
-Cover and reduce heat to simmer for 5 minutes.
+Cover and reduce the heat to a simmer for 5 minutes.

 - Add the shrimp to the pot.
-Cover and bring back to boil.
-Continue to boil until shrimp have turned pink, about 2 to 3 minutes.
+Cover and bring back to a boil.
+Continue boiling until the shrimp turn pink, about 2 to 3 minutes.

-- Drain.
-Then transfer shrimp to a large family-size bowl or platter.
+- Drain well.
+Then transfer shrimp to a large family-size bowl or platter for serving.

 - Melt butter in a small saucepan.
 Remove and stir in the Worcestershire sauce, lemon juice, and cayenne pepper.
 Divide the butter sauce among 4 small serving bowls or glasses.